mitmath/1806/summaries.md

 What comes next?
 The problem with expressing Gaussian elimination this way, as operations on individual numbers in the matrix, is that it is impossible to follow the process in detail for anything except a very tiny matrix.
 We need a higher-level way to express the process, both to help us understand it and also to help us to *use* it (e.g. to perform additional algebraic transformations afterwards).
 To do this, we want to express the process, not as operations on individual numbers, but as [multiplications of whole matrices](https://en.wikipedia.org/wiki/Matrix_multiplication).

-In particular, our goal in the next lectures will be to find a matrix E such that multiplying both sides of Ax=b by E (on the left) transforms it into upper-triangular form.
-That is, Gaussian elimination turns Ax=b into EAx=Ux=Eb=c, where U is upper triangular.  *Amazing fact*: it will turn out that E is *lower* triangular, and that by writing U=EA we have effectively written A=E⁻¹U=LU, where L is lower triangular too.
-This is called the [LU factorization of A](https://en.wikipedia.org/wiki/LU_decomposition), and is an *incredibly useful* way to look at Gaussian elimination.
-The computer gives us L and U, and then given those matrices it turns out that we can figure out lots of things that would have been hard to do with A alone.

 **Further reading:** Textbook sections 2.1 and 2.2.
 Strang [lecture 2 video](https://www.youtube.com/watch?v=QVKj3LADCnA).

 ## Optional Julia Tutorial (Friday Sep 7, 5pm, 32-141)